gilbarbara/hooks/docs/useTimeout.md

 # useTimeout

-Execute the callback after the specified delay.
+Executes a callback function after a specified delay.
+This hook provides enhanced control over timers, including the ability to cancel, reset, or check the timer's status.

 ## Usage